hafissafu/Modern-Ecommerce-Platforms/README.md

 #### WooCommerce PDF Invoice & Pacging slips
 - WooCommerce PDF Invoice and Packing Slips is a WooCommerce extension plugin that automatically adds a PDF invoice to the order confirmation emails sent out to your customers.
 #### WooCommerce PDF-IPS-THAI
-- It is Plugin to help about language of system, to make thai font can not display to show on the system.
+- It is Plugin to help about language of system, to make thai font can not display to show on the system especially in the invoice and pacging slips.
 ## Methods

 ## Website overview